 How To Make Your Bookends

-1. Step one..(this part is somewhat optional) Consider painting your bookend bases first. it will make them look even better!
-If you have rocks painting them traditionally may be a little harder because they will be so bumpy, I used this brand as it is one of my favorites that I used on my sculptures.
+Optional, but highly recommended!
+Consider painting your bookend bases as well, it will make them look jazzier, If you have rocks painting them traditionally may be a little harder because they will be so bumpy, I used this brand as it is one of my favorites that I used on my sculptures.

 Step two – Assemble your chosen objects.
 You can group them, if they’re small objects, stagger them, in a unique pattern.
 Be sure you’re satisfied with the group before you glue it down.

 Step Three – Glue your objects of choice together; starting with the objects directly on the base.
 My boy going fishing sculpture is sitting atop a “pier” I also made out of Sculpey – the Original, white type, that I later painted a nice brown color.